+Follow-up care for children who had thyroid surgery will depend on the type of surgery involved.
 If your child received a lobectomy (removal of half of the thyroid gland), your child’s remaining thyroid tissue will likely produce an adequate amount of thyroid hormone.
 In most cases, thyroid hormone replacement therapy is not needed.

 If your child received a total thyroidectomy (removal of all of the thyroid gland), they will need to take thyroid hormone replacement — a once-a-day medication — for medication for the rest of their life.